-The State Tax Inspectorate (STI) and State Social Insurance Fund Board (Sodra) has announced several measures to ease the tax burden for businesses in light of COVID-19 crisis.
+The State Tax Inspectorate (STI) and State Social Insurance Fund Board (Sodra) have announced several measures to ease the tax burden for businesses in light of COVID-19 crisis:

 - taxpayers are allowed to switch the calculation method of corporate income tax (CIT) from the retrospective method (advance CIT for Q1 and Q2 of 2020 is calculated according to previous year results) to forecast method (CIT for Q1 and Q2 of 2020 is calculated according to the financial results estimation) until March 30th.
-If the businesses that had profit last year are not expecting positive financial results in 2020, we recommend to switch to forecast method and avoid unnecessary payment of CIT. - deadline for advance CIT reporting and payment (advance CIT for Q1 and Q2 of 2020) extended to March 30th instead of March 16th. - The STI announced the list of taxpayers that are expected to have a negative impact in relation to the COVID-19 restrictions.
+If the businesses that had profit last year are not expecting positive financial results in 2020, we recommend to switch to forecast method and avoid unnecessary payment of CIT. - deadline for advance CIT reporting and payment (advance CIT for Q1 and Q2 of 2020) extended to March 30th instead of March 16th. - The STI announced the list of taxpayers that are expected to suffer from the COVID-19 restrictions.
 The list can be found here.
 Such companies will be by default entitled to the following tax reliefs: - STI, Sodra and Lithuanian Customs will not initiate the execution of declared taxes / social insurance contributions (except customs duties) in case on nonpayment of tax; - 2.
-Unpaid tax or social insurance contributions amounts will not be subject to late payment interest. - Entities not included in the list of taxpayers announced by the STI has to apply separately to apply these measures - Moreover, all affected businesses will be available to defer the tax payments by concluding an interest free simplified tax loan agreement with the STI / Sodra and make the tax payments according to the agreed schedule.
+Unpaid tax or social insurance contributions amounts will not be subject to late payment interest. - Moreover, all affected businesses will be eligible to defer the tax payments by concluding an interest free simplified tax loan agreement with the STI / Sodra and make the tax payments according to the agreed schedule.
 The application form for the tax loan agreement is available here.
-One application form is applicable both for STI and Sodra related payments and will be submitted through STI online system. - Entities that have outstanding tax liabilities may apply for tax loan agreement and can expect the same conditions: no late payment interest calculated from March 16 and the tax deferment will be available.
+One application form is applicable both for STI and Sodra related payments and will be submitted through STI online system. - Entities that have outstanding tax liabilities may apply for tax loan agreement and can expect the same conditions: no late payment interest calculated from 16 March 2020 and the tax deferment will be available.